BookletAI/lead-scoring-demo/README.md

 ## Setup

-This example is build with Python `3.8.2`
+This example is built with Python `3.8.2`

+After cloning this repo and entering the directory with `cd lead-scoring-demo`

 ```
 python3 -m venv lead-scoring